qwo/blog/content/recurse/halfway-checkin.md

  Both [Malcom Gladwell](http://wisdomgroup.com/blog/10000-hours-of-practice/) and [Peter Norvig](http://norvig.com/21-days.html) point that practicing your skill is the only way to increase your expertise in your respective way.
 Although I spent 130 hrs of my time at Recurse zoned in coding, it only made up about 1/4th of my time there.
 Finding and cycling through project ideas led to just less code being written.
 I hope to get it closer to 50% and decrease my general downtime.
 Aiming to narrow down and focus on specific project ideas

 #### Work on a midsized-big project and collaborate on it with others
-Coming into Recurse I wanted to collaborate more with other programmers on building systems together.
-The best way to learn more about yourself as a developer is FOILing off of other programmers and making cool stuff together.
+Coming into Recurse I wanted to collaborate more with other Recursers on building systems together.
+The best way to learn more about yourself as a developer is FOILing off of other programmers and building cool stuff together.
+I've learned an invaluable deal working with other Recursers during my first 6 weeks.

 #### Get better at writing

-Been blogging more as a self-reflective mechanism and share more knowledge.
+Been blogging more as a self-reflective mechanism and share my knowledge and experience.
 But writing is tough and each entry takes hours to produce.
-I want to practice timeboxing while keeping up and improving my writing both technical and nontechnical and continue outputting more writing.
+I want to practice timeboxing entries while keeping up quality and improving my writing both technical and non-technical.

 Ringing in the new year.
 Looking optimistically at the next few weeks and onward into 2017!